twotorches/dashboard-legend-of-mana/README.md

   <ul>
     <li>This project is inspired by the Legend of Mana game menu.</li>
     <li>Special thanks to the React.js community for providing excellent documentation and resources.</li>
+    <li>Also many thanks to the <a href="https://www.seikens.com/legend-of-mana/">the Seikens</a> community for providing game information and resources.</li>
   </ul>

   <h2>Contact</h2>
-  <p>If you have any questions or want to reach out regarding this project, you can contact me at your-email@example.com.</p>
+  <p>If you have any questions or want to reach out regarding this project, you can contact me at estdiazbla@gmail.com</p>
 </body>

 </html>